FC Metalurh Zaporizhzhia: FC Metallurh based on FC Rosso Nero (2016–2018)

 FC Rosso Nero was created in 2009 by Andriy Bohatchenko who owns a pizzeria with the same name in Zaporizhzhia.
 The first two seasons the club played in futsal (indoor football).
 In 2011, the club won the Zaporizhzhia city Cup and the beach football city league.
 In 2012, Rosso Nero were runners-up at 8x8 football (variant of association football popular in Russia).
 In 2014, the club became a city champions by beating the defending city champions Motor Zaporizhzhia.
 The victory inspired Rosso Nero to apply for the Second League of national competitions.
 In fall of 2015, when Metalurh Zaporizhzhia started the process for liquidation, Rosso Nero offered to pass the legendary club to them, however no agreement was reached.

 On 26 March 2016, in Zaporizhzhia held a meeting of non-governmental organization "Metalurh forever", at which it was decided to rename the "FC Rosso Nero" into "FC Metalurh".
 At the same meeting, the group adopted symbols and colors of the original club "Metalurh".
+During the 2016–17 season the club was under suspicion from the FFU fair play committee.